 According to stepchild adoption attorneys in Raleigh, “Stepchild adoptions are becoming more common nowadays given the changes in family dynamics.
 Parents often remarry after a divorce, and the new stepparent is able to develop a strong bond with a stepchild”.

-Everyone’s situation is different and every family member is affected including the spouse, the stepchild, the child’s other parent, and other children.
+Everyone’s situation is different; and, this affects every family member including the spouse, the stepchild, the child’s other parent, and other children.
 If adoption is an option considered, everyone involved needs to be emotionally ready and willing to try to make it work.

 It is not uncommon for children of divorce to act out and misbehave.
 It is very difficult for children to understand what is going on and why.
-Some blame themselves.
-Some get angry at their parents.
-Some get frustrated because they can’t fix it.
+While some blame themselves.
+Some get angry at their parents; and some get frustrated because they can’t fix it.

 Their frustration and stress manifests itself in different ways ranging from mildly acting out to more serious destructive behaviors.
 It is the parents, the adults in the situation, who need to step up to the plate.